sunfenghao2017/svscan/README.md

 - [ ] use local assembly to assist discover of more complicated structural variants.
 - [x] calculate the allele counts more precisely, especially for duplication events.
 - [x] merge same structural events explained by different data.
-- [x] rescue split read for each breakpoint.
+- [x] rescue split reads for each breakpoint without inertion sequence afterwards.
+- [ ] rescue split reads on breakpoint with short insertion sequence aftwards.
 - [ ] rescue discordant paired ends read for each breakpoint.
 - [ ] remove false positive insertion sequence coming from alignment without supplementary records.
 - [ ] use consensus probe sequence to capture possible supporting reads of structural variants.